Elektrobit/ebcl_template/docs/examples/index.md

 This folder also contains central image build descriptions for QEMU, Raspberry Pi and NXP RDB2, to minimize the redundancy between the image taskfiles.

-The example images are contained in the _images_ folder of the EB corbos Linux template workspace, and are structured by CPU architecture, distribution, init-manager and further variant descriptions.
+The example images are contained in the _images_ folder of the EB corbos Linux template workspace, and are structured by CPU architecture, distribution and further variant descriptions.
-The example image for amd64 and the QEMU target, using the EBcL distribution, and the crinit init-manager is contained in _images/amd64/qemu/ebcl/crinit_, and you can build and run it by executing `task` in this folder.
+The example image for arm64 and the QEMU target, using the 1.x line of the EBcL distribution is contained in _images/arm64/qemu/ebcl_1.x_, and you can build and run it by executing `task` in this folder.

+The runtime configuration of Linux is highly independent form the hardware, and the final runtime configuration of the different images is very similar.
+To avoid redundancy, most aspects if the image descriptions are centralized in _images/common_.
+For more details about the structuring of this configuration, take a look at the _README.md_ contained in the folder.

 Please be aware that the example images are only considered for educational purposes.
-These images are not pre-qualified.
+These images are not pre-qualified and provide a userland for interactive usage and exploration.
 If you are an EB corbos Linux customer, and want to start a new industrial embedded Linux project which requires qualification and maintenance, please choose one of the provided _reference images_ as a starting point.
-These images are already pre-qualified and get up to 15 years of maintenance.
+These images provide a minimized userland, are already pre-qualified and get up to 15 years of maintenance.